NVIDIA/grace-cpu-benchmarking-guide/src/developer/atomics.md

 ## Large-System Extension (LSE) Atomic Instructions

-All server-class Arm64 processors, such as NVIDIA Grace, have support for the Large-System Extension (LSE), which was ﬁrst introduced in Armv8.1.
+All server-class Arm64 processors, such as NVIDIA Grace, have support for the Large-System Extension (LSE), which was first introduced in Armv8.1.
 LSE provides low-cost atomic operations that can improve system throughput for thread communication, locks, and mutexes.
 On recent Arm64 CPUs, the improvement can be up to an order of magnitude when using LSE atomics instead of load/store exclusives.
 This improvement is not generally true for older Arm64 CPUs like the Marvell ThunderX2 or the Fujitsu A64FX (refer to [these slides from the ISC 2022 AHUG Workshop](https://agenda.isc-hpc.com/media/slides_pdf/0900_Arm_HPC_User_Group_at_ISC22_wxIExtw.pdf) for more information).

 When building an application from source, the compiler needs to generate LSE atomic instructions for applications that use atomic operations.
 For example, the code of databases such as PostgreSQL contain atomic constructs: C++11 code with `std::atomic` statements that translate into atomic operations.
-Since GCC 9.4, GCC’s `-mcpu=native` ﬂag enables all instructions supported by the host CPU, including LSE.
-To conﬁrm that LSE instructions are created, the output of objdump command-line utility should contain LSE instructions:
+Since GCC 9.4, GCC's `-mcpu=native` flag enables all instructions supported by the host CPU, including LSE.
+To confirm that LSE instructions are created, the output of objdump command-line utility should contain LSE instructions:
 ```bash
 $ objdump -d app | grep -i 'cas\|casp\|swp\|ldadd\|stadd\|ldclr\|stclr\|ldeor\|steor\|ldset\|stset\|ldsmax\|stsmax\|ldsmin\|stsmin\|ldumax\|stumax\|ldumin\|stumin' | wc -l
 ```